mattewlondono22/nlp-final-demo/README.md

 ## Key Features

-- Real-time sentiment analysis of text input
+- Real-time sentiment analysis with confidence scores
-- Confidence scores reflecting text complexity
+- Simple text input interface
+- Clear sentiment and confidence display
 - Uses the `cardiffnlp/twitter-roberta-base-sentiment-latest` model
-- Handles nuanced and paradoxical text well
+- Handles nuanced and complex text well
 - Clean and intuitive web interface

 ## How to Use